auroralaboratories/corona-api/README.md

 Web applications, however, have always had a need to be extremely flexible and unconventional in their interface design.
 The tools and languages that make up those applications have, in turn, also enabled a much broader and more expressive toolkit for building highly custom user experiences.
 Corona aims to extend that flexibility onto the modern Linux desktop.

-# But If My Launcher Returns a `404` Error I Will Lose My Mind
+# If My Launcher Returns a `404` Error I Will Lose My Mind

 That's a totally fair concern.
 Like anything new entering an old arena, there will need to be a shift in how common development practices are performed.
 Compiled applications have the very positive trait of being somewhat more predictable in how they behave, with extremely well-known failure modes that people understand how to work with (and work around).
 Additionally, in building a web application designed to be run outside of the typical browser environment, the expectations of that application change dramatically.